 1. Be aware of changes in your environment

-One key method that can help you develop your adaptability skills is to stay cognizant of changes in your work environment.
-For instance, you might observe the finance team's new budget to stay updated on current allowances if your team's responsibilities involve the use of company funds.
+One key method that can help you develop your adaptability skills is to be aware of changes in your work environment.
+For instance, you might observe the finance team's new budget and stay updated on current allowances if your team's responsibilities involve the use of company funds.
 You might also remain aware of policies, procedures and other operational processes to stay abreast of changes to various company practices.